- 2 to 3 fresh jalapenos, for roasting

 - 1/2 cup of Panko bread crumbs for topping

-Serve with tortilla chips or Cheddar cheese crackers.
+Step 11: Serve with these delicious tortilla chips or Cheddar cheese crackers.